 In addition to their antioxidant capacity, flavonoids may help the ability of the muscle layer of blood vessels to relax (vasodilation).
 Endothelial cells, which make up the inner layer of blood vessels, produce nitric oxide in order to regulate blood pressure.
 There is evidence that flavonoids increase the activity of the enzyme (eNOS; endothelial nitric oxide synthase) in endothelial cells necessary for nitric oxide production.2 In agreement with the idea that flavonoids have beneficial effects on blood pressure, a meta-analysis of 15 studies concluded that regular cocoa consumption can reduce blood pressure in hypertensive and pre-hypertensive individuals.3

-A new study focuses on the anthocyanins in berries and their effects on blood pressure.
+One notable study focused on the anthocyanins in berries and their effects on blood pressure.
 Men and women from the Health Professionals Follow-Up Study and Nurses’ Health study, respectively were followed for 14 years, and their flavonoid intake was calculated based on the foods they reported eating.
 Reduced risk for hypertension was found for high intake of anthocyanins (an 8% decrease in risk), as well as apigenin (a flavone) and catechin (a flavan-3-ol).
 The foods that contributed the bulk of the anthocyanin in the diets of the subjects were blueberries and strawberries.

 When the researchers analyzed blueberry consumption specifically they found that compared with those who ate no blueberries, those who ate one serving per week decreased their risk of hypertension by 10%.
 4,5